 When do I get the Advent reflections?

 I send out the daily advent reflections each day of December starting December 1.
+Every year, you will receive them again - for as long as I am in business, even if they're updated along the way.
 They will go to the email address you entered upon purchase.
 If you'd like to receive them elsewhere, or have given a gift - you can subscribe on the Advent Reflections page.

 What size are the cards, and what are they made from?